 Gone are the days when climbing consisted of swami belts, hobnailed boots, and weeks spent nailing pitons into swaths of granite.
 Current trends in climbing gear have moved toward functionality, performance, and thoughtful design, and packs have followed suit.
-In this article, we break down the top climbing backpacks of 2024 into three categories: crag, follower, and alpine.
+In this article, we break down the top climbing backpacks of 2025 into three categories: crag, follower, and alpine.
 Each balances different demands, but these packs all share a focus on organization (whether inside or out) and generally are lightweight and durable.
-For more background information, see our comparison table and buying advice below the picks.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Climbing Backpack Picks